lancewalton/streaming-problem/README.md

+(Note: We have found a solution to this problem.
+See the "Solution" section if you are interested)

 We're having a memory leak problem with a recursion involving fs2.Stream and we don't know how to fix it.
 We've isolated the problem and produced an example in this project.
 We've made some unsuccessful attempts to avoid the memory leak, but my guess is we're doing something wrong.